boschrexroth/node-red-contrib-ctrlx-automation/CONTRIBUTING.md

 * We are still in the evaluation phase using the GitHub platform for public use, therefore we restrict software contributions like pull request etc. from developers outside Bosch Rexroth AG.
 * We know this isn't in line with the Open Source idea entirely, but nevertheless there are some ways for contributing.
-Discuss the changes you want to propose via issue, email, or any other method with the owners of this repository.
+Discuss the changes you want to propose via issue, email, or any other method with the maintainer of this repository.
-The repository owner is marked within the CONTRIBUTORS.md.
+The repository maintainer is marked within the CONTRIBUTORS.md.

 Thank you for your understanding.